GigiLi89/disneyquiz/README.md

 - https://www.altcademy.com/blog/how-to-make-a-quiz-in-javascript/
 - https://www.geeksforgeeks.org/how-to-create-a-simple-javascript-quiz/
 - https://www.codingninjas.com/studio/library/how-to-create-a-javascript-quiz-code

+### Acknowledge
+I also want to thank these people for everything they've done and taught me during this project:
+- My mentor Sheryl, she has been amazing with tips and engcouraging me.
-- My friend Dennis who is a developer
+- My friend Dennis who is a developer and helped me understand Javascript.
+- My friends and family who supports me a 100% during all of these.
+- Code Institute and the Stack community who is always available and there to help and support.

 Find my [TESTING.md](TESTING.md)